acmnuceskhi/cc-bidding-project-2025/src/scripts/README.md

 Resets auction to initial state while preserving teams, participants, and house definitions.
 Use this between auction rounds or to restart a fresh auction.

+> No dashboard reset exists.
+Use this script when you need to clear auction state; the UI only provides per-round restart.

 **What it resets:**
 - ✅ All rounds → `status: "scheduled"`, `passPhase: 1`
 - ✅ Clears `timerEnd`, `finalized`, `winningBid` from all rounds